andrew2020wit/foreign-reader/README.md

 [create-favorites-list.js](https://github.com/andrew2020wit/cald-mdx-to-json)

+## SpeechEngine

+To use SpeechEngine go to menu (book's page), audio-tab, and select voice.

+At the moment google voices has a bag - it doesn't support a long text, so use not google voices.

+On Windows I highly recommend to try Edge-browser and Microsoft **online** voices.
+For example "Microsoft Andrew Online (Natural)"

 ## Mobile

 If screen width < 1000px then it is in mobile mode.
 Use double click (touch) to show pop-up dictionary.

 Use customization to adjust font-size.

+At the moment I don't support the mobile version because I don't use it.

 ## Urls-tip